So you have a mouse or rat problem in your chicken coop?

 As for human hair, the theory is that rats don't like humans and will stay away from anything that smells of them.

-Except of course - all rodents love to live where humans live.
+Except, of course, all rodents love to live where humans live.
 They have learned that where there are humans, there's food.

 And they love food.